ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

-- Some examples of L-equivalent Calabi-Yau 3-folds.
-In preparation.

 - Hypergeometric duality as holonomic duality.
 In preparation.

 - GKZ hypergeometric systems and toric mirror symmetry, Ph.D.
 Thesis.
 [PDF](https://zengruihan.github.io/files/thesis.pdf) <small>(We clarified some ambiguities in [arXiv:2404.16258](https://arxiv.org/abs/2404.16258), restated the main result, and added an explanation of the motivation)</small>